dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-deadletter.md

 ## Retries and dead letter topics

 By default, when a dead letter topic is set, any failing message immediately goes to the dead letter topic.
+As a result it is recommend to always have a retry policy set when using dead letter topics in a subscription.
 To allow Dapr to retry the message before sending it to the dead letter topic, you can use a [retry resiliency policy]({{< ref "policies.md#retries" >}}).

 This example shows how to set a constant retry, with 10 maximum delivery attempts every 5 seconds for the `pubsub` pub/sub component.